with-cardinal/pcq/README.md

 [pg-connection-string](https://github.com/iceddev/pg-connection-string).

 The script can be a single script, or a set of scripts specified by a glob pattern.
-You can also input a single script as standard input.
+You can also run a script from stdin by specifying the `--stdin` flag.

 Arguments to the query are specified as `$1`, `$2` in your script.
 The same arguments are applied to all scripts when more than one script is run in a